Stookhy/Airline_Delay/README.md

  The purpose is to determine the number of delayed flights going into LAX airport from April 2022 - September 2022.
 Identifying the cause of delay, and peak times for travel.
 Flight delays are 15 minutes or more from the schedule time arrival.
 Flight delays can occur from

-## Results: Provide a bulleted list with four major points from the two analysis deliverables.